AlestackOverglow/telegram-aggregator/README.md

 # Telegram Channel Aggregator Bot

 App that aggregates posts from multiple Telegram channels into a single target channel.
 Built with Telethon library and managed through Saved Messages.
-The main idea is to implement a news feed like in other social networks
+The main idea is to implement a news feed like in other social networks.

 If you find this project helpful, please consider giving it a star ⭐ It helps others discover the project and motivates further development.